-It is easy to imagine the advantages that even the simplest smart phone has over the most advanced dumb phone.
-But, it may be much more difficult to realize the other side of the coin.
-This is just a sample list of the benefits of "switching back":
+It is easy to imagine the advantages that even the simplest smartphone has over the most advanced dumb phone, but it may be much more difficult to realize the other side of the coin.
+In this article, I discuss just a few of the benefits of "switching back."

-- Underrated features: GPS, Battery life, and Call Quality
+- Underrated Features (GPS, Battery life, and Call Quality)

-- Coolness factor
+- Coolness Factor

 Then, we must consider the price of the plan.

-On the other hand, a pre-paid, unlimited basic phone covered by Verizon wireless is only $50 per month, and it would take over $400 dollars in fees, roaming charges, and ringtone purchases to get the "per year cost" to go over $1,000.
+On the other hand, a pre-paid, unlimited basic phone covered by a major carrier is usually no more than $50 per month (and often less).
+It would take over $400 dollars in fees, roaming charges, and ringtone purchases to get the "per year cost" to go over $1,000.
 That's a savings of at least $1,500 per year.

 The Nokia 3310 (Indestructible Phone)

 Smartphones are intricately designed, incredibly sensitive devices.
 They also have large, glass screens covering at least 50% of their body.
 Many of them (including the iPhone) are not even designed to be opened up by the consumer.

 This is the beauty of a feature phone.
 Never again will you be texting rudely during a conversation or checking your e-mail as your frustrated children beg you to play one more round of Rock Band.
 Dumb phones stay dumb for a reason.
 You are difficult to reach with a dumb phone.
 You receive calls and texts on a dumb phone that you can easily silence and ignore.
 Can you say the same about the pile of smartphone notifications battling for your attention every second of every day?

-Please watch the Apple commercial above, if you haven't already, and try to see how often people turn away from the beautiful world around them so that they can look back into a glass screen (many people on the blogosphere have taken issue with this video before me).
+Please watch the Apple commercial above, if you haven't already, and try to see how often people turn away from the beautiful world around them so that they can look back into a glass screen.
+(Many people on the blogosphere have taken issue with this video before me.)

 Three main features come to mind when I think about the basic phones of today: GPS, battery life, and call quality.
 Don't even get me started on the benefits of the physical keyboard . . .

 No modern basic phone that I have found exceeds a .6 rating.

 What's the only thing cooler than doing what everyone else is doing?
 NOT doing it.
 Just look at everything about the world of hipsters.
-The basic creed of Hipsterism is "don't do what everyone is doing."
+The basic creed of hipsterism is "don't do what everyone is doing."

-If everyone is beginning to shift toward smart phones, it only makes sense that the absolute coolest members of society are the ones who are saving money, being socially aware of their surroundings, and cutting down on radiation.
-All of this while using an indestructible version of a product that everyone else thinks they are too cool for now.
+If everyone is beginning to shift toward smartphones, it only makes sense that the absolute coolest members of society are the ones who are saving money, being socially aware of their surroundings, and cutting down on radiation, all while using an indestructible version of a product that everyone else is constantly terrified of breaking.

 What could be cooler than that?